 Booking agents run large websites that let you search fares from various carriers.
 Then you book through them.
 They do not offer the guidance and experience of a travel agent.
 And, unfortunately, their prices are identical to the prices on the cruise line’s website.

 Booking agents are a dime a dozen on the internet.
 Some examples of booking agents are sites like Costco Travel, AAA, Expedia, or Cruises.com.
 They do a large volume of sales and sometimes offer perks like onboard credit or gift cards.
-On the contrary, many charge service fees like $75 per person per booking.
+Unfortunately, many charge service fees like $75 per person per booking.

 They merely facilitate the purchase of travel arrangements.
 Booking agents are convenient because you can book on their website anytime.
 However, they’re no faster or easier than the cruise line’s website.
 Plus, they are also notorious for selling lousy travel insurance.